Discover more from Polemics

 Abusive relationships - A common theme among damaged liberals, punk rockers, and overall weird eccentrics.
 Often argued as the heart of all the issues in the entire white suburban boomer generation.
 Used as a theme in transgressive art.
 Also found in boyfriend/girlfriend relationships and gays.

-Accelerationism - The idea that the prevailing system of capitalism should be expanded in order to generate radical social change.
-In theory, damage has been done.
+Accelerationism - The idea that the prevailing system of capitalism should be expanded to generate radical social change.
+In theory, the damage has been done.
 Eurasian people are here.
 There is no going back to a "reactionary" time, and people must adapt to such social changes.
 "Were queer and we're here!"
 What can be done to incorporate queer culture into conservative politics?
 And because of accelerationism, Asian-Aryanism (anime futurism) is a "counter-strike" reaction against capitalism to create healthy societies out of decadence.
 That is not to say Asian-Aryanism is unwanted, but we always desired to become anime characters, so we must strive towards a healthy society of it, not reject it.

 Album art - Art on the front cover of a music album.
 Can be provocative, influential, famous, or religious.